dbeaver/cloudbeaver/README.md

 ## Changelog

+### CloudBeaver 20.0.5 - 2021-03-18

+- New design for the connection form
+- Possibility to edit connections created manually in the public part of the application
+- SSH support for connections in public part of the application
+- Possibility to deny credentials saving
+- Drivers for SQL Server, Oracle, DB2 LUW, Derby, Trino
+- Performance improvements for data grid
+- A lot of minor UI fixes and improvements

 ### CloudBeaver 20.0.3 - 2021-02-10

 - New drivers are included in CloudBeaver CE: Oracle, MS SQL Server, DB2 LUW, Derby, Trino (Presto SQL)